anrdisded/The-Algorithmic-Mind---SOC-2026/Week1/README.md

-Upload Week 1 answers by creating subdirectories in your name
+Upload week 1 answers by creating subdirectories in your name.